Updated 4/27/2023

 Previous Position

-From 2011–2017 I worked in mobile systems as a research professor at the University of Buffalo.
+From 2011–2017 I worked in mobile systems as a research professor at the University at Buffalo.
 My research group designed, built, and evaluated novel computer systems.
 We focused on smartphones, since they represent the most pervasive and powerful distributed system ever deployed.
 My previous group’s website is the best source of information about my prior research, and includes project descriptions, copies of all of our published papers and funded grant proposals, information about the courses that we created and taught, and details about former group members.

 Professional Preparation